PieterVerbeke/COMPASS/ReadME.md

    * Install Anaconda 3 by following their [installation guide](https://docs.anaconda.com/anaconda/install/windows/)
    * When the installation is complete, open an Anaconda prompt
    * Go to the directory where the COMPASS files are stored using ```cd```
    * For windows, run: ```conda env create --file environment_windows.yml```   and for mac, run ```conda env create --file environment_mac.yml```
    * Allow the installation of all required packages

 ## The model and task currently implemented in COMPASS
 ### The RW model
-*To specify by the user: meanLR, sdLR, meanInverseTemperature and sdInverseTemperature* The RW model is used to fit participants’ behaviour in this task.
+*To specify by the user: meanLR, sdLR, meanInverseTemperature and sdInverseTemperature*
+The RW model is used to fit participants’ behaviour in this task.
 The core of the model is formed by the delta-learning rule and the softmax choice rule.
-The model has two free parameters: the learning rate 𝛼 and the inverse temperature 𝜆.
+The model has two free parameters: the learning rate and the inverse temperature (see manuscript for details).
 The population distribution of these parameters can be specified by the user in the csv files.

 ### Two-armed bandit task
-*To specify by the user: ntrials, nreversals, reward_probability* Based on the parameters that are implemented in the csv files, a task design is created.
+*To specify by the user: ntrials, nreversals, reward_probability*
+Based on the parameters that are implemented in the csv files, a task design is created.
 In this task design, there are two stimuli/bandits and two possible actions (selecting bandit 1 or 2).
 One bandit is more optimal since it has a higher probability of reward (specified by *reward_probability*).
-For simplicity, we implement that Pr(Reward | optimal_bandit) = 1- Pr(Reward | suboptimal_bandit)
+For simplicity, we implement that Pr(Reward | optimal_bandit) = 1- Pr(Reward | suboptimal_bandit).
 As in classic reversal learning tasks, we provide the option that the identity of the optimal bandit can reverse.
 Here, one has to specify the frequency of rule reversals (*nreversals*).
 If set to zero, there are no reversals.
 The design is created for *ntrials*.
 As demonstrated in the manuscript, this is a crucial variable for obtaining reliable parameter estimates and high statistical power.

-## Important note: the required computational time
+## Important note: the required computational time.
 *To specify by the user: npp, nreps, full_speed*
 As we perform parameter estimations for *nreps* Monte Carlo repetitions, computational time can increase exponentially.
 The computational time strongly depends on the number of participants (*npp*) and the number of Monte Carlo repetitions (*nreps*).
 We recommend to set *nreps* to 250.
 Smaller numbers can be used as well but then power computations will be less precise.
 Notably, also increasing the number of trials in the task design (*ntrials*) can significantly increase the power computations in COMPASS.

 As a partial solution for this computation time, the option is included to run the power analysis on multiple cores.
-This happens when the user defines the 'full_speed' option as 1; if this option is activated, all minus two cores on the computer  doing the power analysis will be used.
+This happens when the user defines the *full_speed* option as 1; if this option is activated, all minus two cores on the computer will be used for power computations.

-When running COMPASS it will as fast as possible provide an estimate of how long it will take to calculate the power for each power computation (each row of the csv files is one power computation).
+When running COMPASS it will asap provide an estimate of how long it will take to calculate the power for each power computation (each row of the csv files is one power computation).
-This estimate is based on the time it takes to execute a single repetition and calculated by multiplying the total number of repetitions included by the time required for a single repetition, divided by the number of cores that are used in the power analysis.
+This estimate is based on the time it takes to execute a single repetition and calculated by multiplying the total number of repetitions by the time required for a single repetition, divided by the number of cores that are used in the power analysis.

 If you want to stop the process whilst running, you can use 'ctrl + C' in the anaconda prompt shell.
 This will stop the execution of the script.

 ## Runnig power computations with COMPASS
 As described in the manuscript, three criterions for power computations are specified.
 For each criterion, we provide a csv file which holds the power variables that should be specified by the user.
 For all criterions, power is specified as

   ```power = Pr(Statistic > cut-off | Hypothesis)```